Alexander Murray of Elibank: Westminster by-election

+Murray was returned to Newgate for two months for contempt, and he was refused release when brought before the House again.
+Supported by the lawyer Sir John Philipps, 6th Baronet, he tried to obtain a writ of Habeas corpus from a court, which was rejected.
+According to a contemporary satirical print, Murray was prohibited use of pen, ink and paper, and was not allowed to be visited by friends or relations.
+Murray was eventually released on 25 June 1751, on the day that Parliament was prorogued.
+Upon release he was driven to his brother's house on Henrietta Street, Covent Garden in a carriage accompanied by Lord Carpenter, being cheered by a numerous crowd carrying a banner with the words "Murray and Liberty" inscribed.
+A pamphlet in celebration of Murray was subsequently circulated by Paul Whitehead, who was detained in custody.
+Murray fled to France to avoid arrest and in November 1751, the House of Commons passed a motion calling for Murray to return to prison and offering a reward of five hundred pounds for his apprehension.

 Elibank Plot

 In 1752 and 1753 Murray became involved in a Jacobite plot that came to bear his name.
 The plot was likely initiated by the secret visit of Prince Charles Edward Stuart to London in September 1750.
 In June of that year, Charles had instructed his agent in Antwerp to procure 26,000 muskets.
 While in London, Charles allegedly met the Duke of Beaufort, the Earl of Westmorland and other leading English Jacobites to discuss the restoration of the House of Stuart.
 It was likely during this meeting that Charles was dissuaded from initiating a popular rising in north Wales or the west of England.